fazlabz-dev/openlink/README.md

 * No crypto.
 * Commercial sites are prohibited too.
 * Don't use a site builer (WYSIWYG editors and static site generators are fine).
+* Do not use AI in your site.

 ## Embedding
 To embed it, here's the sample code: